by Ashley Black

 First thing in the morning do 30-60 minutes of fasted cardio.

-Get out of bed, drink a full glass of water, get your water, electrolytes, and playlist ready and get your cardio on!
+Get out of bed, drink a full glass of water, then get your water, electrolytes, and playlist ready and get your cardio on!

 Here are some examples of low impact cardio options I recommend:

-Here Are Some Lean Protein Options:
+Here Are Some Quality Protein Options: